NREL/reVX/reVX/least_cost_xmission/README.md

-# Least cost transmission paths
+# Least Cost Transmission Paths
 Determine least cost transmission paths from possible wind and solar farms (supply curve (SC) points) to the electrical grid.
-Available components of the electical grid are substations, transmission lines, load centers and infinite sinks.
+Available components of the electrical grid are substations, transmission lines, load centers and infinite sinks.
 The code only attempts to connect to a point on the transmission line closest to the SC point.
 This was initially used for land-based analyses, but has been modified for offshore transmission as well.

 <br>